As demonstrated since the onset of the global disruption of COVID-19, expertise in logistics and supply chain has never been more valuable.

 See how studying logistics and supply chain at the University of Sydney Business School can set you apart.

 By studying a postgraduate degree in logistics and supply chain management at the University of Sydney, you will set yourself up for a successful and rewarding career.
-We are ranked #1 in Australia and #14 in the world for transportation science and technology.
+We are ranked equal 2nd in Australia and among the top 20 universities in the world.

 Graduates are in high demand across many industries, including courier and transport, shipping, aviation, freight, manufacturing, import/export, and retail warehousing and distribution.